 Jacqueline (Jaxie) Binder, M.A.Ed.

-Jaxie Binder is a Co-Founder and Artistic Director of Tuning the Air, and holds a Master’s Degree in Elementary Education from Teacher’s College at Columbia University.
+Jaxie Binder holds a Master’s Degree in Elementary Education from Teacher’s College at Columbia University.
+She is on staff at Salmon Bay School as the Elementary Reading Specialist.

 Jaxie began teaching Kids Guitar Circles in 2009 in the Seattle schools.
-Jaxie’s wish is to bring the playful and magical approach she has experienced within Guitar Craft to children who are just beginning on their musical journey.
-She is able to combine a deep understanding of how kids learn with the approach to music she discovered through Guitar Craft.
+Jaxie’s wish is to bring the playful approach she experienced within Guitar Craft to children who are just beginning their musical development.
+Due to her educational background, she is able to combine a deep understanding of how kids learn with the approach to music discovered through Guitar Craft.

 Jaxie lives in Seattle with her husband and two daughters.